spf13/spf13-vim/README.markdown

 ## Installing on Windows

-**WARNING!** this fork is not yet compatible with the follow Windows installation, the below instructions is for the original distribution from Steve Francia's
+**WARNING!** this fork is not yet compatible with the follow Windows installation instructions, the below instructions is for the original distribution from Steve Francia's

 On Windows and \*nix [Git] and [Curl] are required.
 Also, if you haven't done so already, you'll need to install [Vim].
 The quickest option to install all three dependencies ([Git], [Curl], [Vim] and [spf13-vim]) is via [Chocolatey] NuGet.
 After installing [Chocolatey], execute the following commands on the _command prompt_: